Tower Climb · Difficulty Audit

 Per-game Towers RTP at Roobet is not separately published.
 Given the Crash anchor at 97 percent, expected range is 96-98 percent pending operator clarification.

 Both share canonical tile-climb mechanic, identical HMAC implementation.
 Stake Dragon Tower at expected 99 percent baseline; Roobet Towers at expected 96-98 percent.
 Per $100 wagered, Stake returns approximately $99 expected; Roobet returns approximately $97 expected.
-Stake has industry-pioneer track record; Roobet has 20 percent first-week cashback and Mission Uncrossable streamer-favourite sibling.
+Stake has earliest-mover track record; Roobet has 20 percent first-week cashback and Mission Uncrossable streamer-favourite sibling.

 What are the difficulty modes?